ChapelR/harlowe-macro-api/docs/developer.md

 You can review or edit the build process by taking a look at the `build.js` file.
 No task additional runners are used.
 You can run the build script with `node build.js` or `npm run build`.

 I don't think the overhead of a module bundler like webpack is worth it for this project, but the build process is not as robust as it could be, so I will be working on it a bit over the coming weeks.

+For the foreseeable future, you will be able to add new files by adding them to the `files` array on line 18 of the `build.js` files.
+You will want to place your files after the files that contain any code your new scripting will rely on; for example, if you need the `Harlowe.helpers` methods, your new file should be added below `helpers.js` in the array.

 ## Testing